ejricha/presentations/cmake/control_flow.md

 ```

-Here is a much more readable way:
+Here is a slightly more readable way:
 ```cmake
 # More readable
 set(A2 FALSE)